oscal-club/awesome-oscal/README.md

 - [Center for Internet Security's ](https://github.com/CISecurity/CISControls_OSCAL/): the Center for Internet Security's Critical 18 Security controls as an OSCAL catalog, also with their controls related to other catalogs of security controls in the draft OSCAL mapping format.

+- [CivicAction's oscal-component-definitions](https://github.com/CivicActions/oscal-component-definitions): a public collection of OSCAL component definitions for commonly used cloud services, software, security controls, and privacy controls.

 - [CMS Acceptable Risk Safeguards](https://github.com/CMSgov/ars-machine-readable): the tailored profiles and catalog of adapted NIST SP 800-53 controls used by the Centers for Medicare and Medicaid Services in OSCAL format.
 Perhaps the first OSCAL content released by a US government agency other than NIST, separate of collaboration with FedRAMP.

 - [EasyDynamics oscal.io](https://oscal.io): a community site, like OSCAL Club, with examples of OSCAL content.